Linuxfabrik/monitoring-plugins/check-plugins/dhcp-scope-usage/README.md

 ## Overview

-Checks the IPv4 scope usage for a Windows DHCP server service using the PowerShell command `Get-DhcpServerv4ScopeStatistics -ComputerName "dhcpServer.contoso.com"`.
-Have a look at <https://docs.microsoft.com/en-us/powershell/module/dhcpserver/get-dhcpserverv4scopestatistics> for details.

-If you provide `--winrm-hostname`, the check plugin will execute all Powershell commands via WinRM, otherwise it will run locally.
-This allows the plugin to run on Linux servers as well.

-Hints:
+Monitors IPv4 DHCP scope usage on a Windows DHCP server.
+Connects via WinRM and queries scope statistics using PowerShell.
+Alerts when the address pool usage of any scope exceeds the configured thresholds (default: WARN at 80%, CRIT at 90%).

+**Data Collection:**

+* Executes the PowerShell cmdlet `Get-DhcpServerv4ScopeStatistics -ComputerName "<hostname>"` via WinRM on the target Windows server
+* Parses the `PercentageInUse` field for each scope (handles locale-dependent decimal separators by truncating the fraction)
+* Reports each scope individually with its usage percentage

+**Compatibility:**

+* Windows DHCP Server (requires the DhcpServer PowerShell module)
+* Can be executed remotely from Linux via WinRM (`--winrm-hostname`)

+**Important Notes:**

-* Set the plugin timeout to 30 seconds.
+* Set the plugin timeout to 30 seconds, as WinRM connections can be slow
+* The `--hostname` parameter specifies which DHCP server to query (can differ from the WinRM target)
+* Running directly on Linux without `--winrm-hostname` is not supported

 ## Fact Sheet